Underdisc/PhonetGenerator/README.md

 - Each of the four sections must be separated by a colon `:`.
 - Each delimiter within the sections must be separated by a comma `,`.
 This does not apply to sections 1 and 2.
 The identifier and pronunciation sections only take one parameter each.
 - No spaces.

+Once you have created your file, just use the `--file` or `-f` option to specify the file path when running the program.
+The program will always use english_default.phoneme unless otherwise specified.